2020 Trends: A New Decade for Supply Chain Visibility

 Challenges of the Modern Supply Chain

 Supply chains are no longer linear, they are multi-tiered, multi-faceted and multi-supplier.
-Moreover, the individual links in a chain keep accelerating and the overall coordination of the chain becomes increasingly tighter, requiring the reassessment of individual processes as well as the end-to-end supply chain with greater frequency to avoid cost-intensive disruptions.
+Moreover, the individual parts in a supply chain keep accelerating and the overall coordination of the chain becomes increasingly tighter, requiring the reassessment of individual processes as well as the end-to-end supply chain with greater frequency to avoid cost-intensive disruptions.
 Fragmentation, missing supply chain visibility and flexibility lead to major inefficiencies.

-Modern supply chains are vulnerable.
+Today’s supply chains are vulnerable.
 New shipping regulations, global trade tensions, such as Brexit, and shaky economies can upset established supply chains.
 Harvard Business Review notes “A lack of supply chain transparency can now stop businesses cold.
 For example, shipments that are missing origin documents are being held up and turned away at ports, causing costly disruptions that ripple through supply chains.”

 Pressure also comes from consumers and enterprises, who expect to get shipments faster, cheaper, and with more transparency.
 This phenomenon is often labelled the Amazon-effect.
 Therefore, companies must prepare to reinvent their supply chains in order to stay competitive in 2020 and the next decade.
 They will need to invest in technologies that help them take advantage of these key trends: extended supply chain visibility and blockchain.